The Adventure of the Six Napoleons: Plot

 Holmes goes to Gelder & Co. and finds out that the busts were part of a batch of six, but other than that, the manager can think of no reason why they should be special, or why anyone would want to destroy them.
-He recognizes Beppo's picture, and describes him as a rascal.
+He recognises Beppo's picture, and describes him as a rascal.
 He was imprisoned for a street-fight stabbing a year earlier, but has likely been released now.
 He once worked at Gelder & Co., but has not been back.
 His cousin still works there.
 Holmes begs the manager not to talk to the cousin about Beppo.

 That evening, Lestrade brings news that the dead man has been identified as Pietro Venucci, a Mafioso.
 Lestrade believes that Venucci was sent to kill the culprit, but wound up dead himself.

 After sending an express message, Holmes invites Dr. Watson and Lestrade to join him outside a house in Chiswick where apparently Holmes is expecting another bust-breaking.
 Lestrade by now is exasperated with Holmes's preoccupation with the busts, but comes.
 They are not disappointed.
 Beppo shows up, enters the house, and comes back out of the window minutes later with a Napoleon bust, which he proceeds to shatter.
 He then examines the pieces, quite unaware that Holmes and Lestrade are sneaking up behind him.
 They pounce, and Beppo is arrested.
 He will not talk, however.